Jolanrensen/kdocIncludeGradlePlugin/README.md

 ## How to use

-Say you want to create a task that will run when you're making a sources Jar such that the modified files appear in the
+Say you want to create a task that will run when you're making a sources.jar such that the modified files appear in the
 Jar:

 `build.gradle.kts`: